 The insulation comes from Champion Insulation in nearby Fond du Lac.
 It’s made from wood fiber paper stock and claims 85% recycled content.
 By weight, it’s 84% cellulose, 14% boric acid, and 2% starch—all benign materials that pose no threat to the environment.
 It doesn’t cause skin irritation like fiberglass, and has little or no smell—though breathing the dust should be avoided.

-Cellulose reduces sound transmission, and when dense-packed resists air movement, fire, pests, and vapor diffusion.
+Cellulose reduces sound transmission, and when dense-packed it resists air movement, fire, pests, and vapor diffusion.
 Because it’s hygroscopic, it can take on and release moisture from surrounding materials like sheathing.
-This protective characteristic makes it especially favorable in double-stud walls.
+This protective characteristic makes it especially favorable in double-stud walls that lack a layer of exterior sheet foam.
 The added borate aids in resisting mold and insects.

 Cellulose is a “low embodied-energy” material.
 That’s the energy it takes to source its ingredients, manufacture and transport the product, and dispose of the product at the end of its useful life.
 Side-by-side comparisons with other insulation types are hard to come by.
 Cotton, wool, and cork are more energy-intensive and cause some pollution, while fiberglass, mineral wool, and all the foam insulations pose significant risks.

+I ran the vapor retarder long and instructed the drywallers to skip over a 12” gap down the center of the ceiling for access to each truss bay.
 It took the crew 3 (monotonous) days to complete the job.
 Wallace stayed on hose, while the younger men fed the blower machine.
-By the end, the vapor retarder at each truss bay was sealed up—ready for the 12” strip of drywall that will complete the airtight lid of the house.
+Their final step was trimming & taping up the vapor retarder over the gap, making it ready for the 12” strip of drywall that will complete the airtight lid.
 I’m grateful for their conscientious work!